 A Jones Act claim usually must be filed within three years of the date the seaman was injured or the date the seaman discovered the illness.
 In addition to a Jones Act claim, the loved ones or the representative of the seaman who died may also seek compensation under general maritime law, Death on the High Seas Act or other applicable federal statute.

 If you have been injured on water in the course of your employment or believe you are entitled to benefits under the Jones Act, contact our Houston, Texas law firm for a free evaluation of your legal options.
+Call us toll free (888) 661-4002 or locally at (713) 652-4002.
+If your injury prevents you from coming to us, we can come to you.
 Se habla español

 Barnes Law Firm works strictly on a contingent fee basis and advances all upfront costs of a case including the investigation, case development, litigation, expert witnesses and court costs.
 Those expenses, in addition to our fee, are deducted from the ultimate recovery.
 And if we are not successful in a recovery in your case, we absorb all costs and charge no fee.